synacts/digitalid-core/README.md

 ## Roadmap

 The current version of the Digital ID reference implementation is 0.6.
-The following features are planned for major future releases:
+The following features are planned for future releases:
 - **0.7**: Make the library more consistent and easy to use.
 Implement a uniform mechanism to change and observe properties of concepts, which includes modifications to the database modules.
 Improve the error handling and logging.
 - **0.8**: Implement the action pusher (which is required for access requests and role issuances) and the certificaton module (so that the public keys of other hosts can be certified).
 Also support the shortening of credentials.
 - **0.9**: Implement the contacts and contexts modules, including their authentications and permissions.
 Support context-based access requests and role issuances, including an own database module to handle the read receipts.